viamrobotics/docs/docs/how-tos/move-robot-arm.md

 cost: "8400"
 ---

-In this guide you'll use Viam's Python or Go SDKs to access data about the state of your robot arm and issue movement commands.
+In this guide you'll use Viam's Python or Go SDK to get the current position of your robot arm and issue movement commands.

 {{<imgproc src="/tutorials/motion/access_01_xarm6.png" resize="500x" declaredimensions=true alt="A picture of the UFACTORY xArm 6." style="width: 150px" class="fill alignleft" >}}